 Available Deschutes Summer Steelhead Jet Boat Days

-July is sold out, August 21,28, September 5 next open date October 8th.
+July and August sold out, September 5 next open date October 9th.

 Rates are $300 per, 2 angler minimum plus BLM Boaters Pass, does not include Fishing Lis.
 Credit cards can be used to book with a 4% convenience fee.